QwantResearch/masq-lib/README.md

 #### `masq.connectToMasq() -> Promise<void>`

 Connects to Masq if a User is already logged into Masq.
-The data will then be synced between the different connected devices of the User
+The data will then be synced between the different connected devices of the User.

 #### `masq.signout() -> Promise<void>`

 Signs out of Masq from Masq.
 This also means the User-app data on the device will stop being synced.

+### `masq.getLoginLink() -> Promise<link: string>`

+The function returns a Promise resolving to an Url which must be opened by the user in order to connect to Masq.

-#### `masq.logIntoMasq(stayConnected) -> Promise<ret: object>`
+#### `masq.logIntoMasq(stayConnected) -> Promise<void>`

-`stayConnected` is a boolean representing if the User should stay connected until he explicitely signs out.
+`stayConnected` is a boolean representing if the User should stay connected until he explicitely signs out or only until he closes the User-app.

-The function returns an object containing an attribute `link` containing the Url the user has to access to connect to Masq.

-Starts the login procedure with Masq and returns a link.
-Once the user access the link and connects to his profile, the login will end, this can be checked with the `masq.logIntoMasqDone()`.
+This function starts the login procedure with an instance of Masq-app Once the user accesses the link and connects to his profile, the login will end and the returned promise will resolve.

-#### `masq.logIntoMasqDone() -> Promise<void>`

-Returns a promise that resolves when the login procedure ends.

 #### `masq.get(key) -> Promise<string>`